asearfos/chipper/docs/chipper_manual.md

  thresholds submitted by the user for the calculations.

 Noise Threshold is used to remove any connected signal with an area less than or equal to the submitted parameter.
-This is done very first such that all note-related and frequency-related calculations will be affected by this last bit of “cleaning”.
-Any calculations that specifically use the onsets and offsets will not be affected.
+This is done first, such that all note-related and frequency-related calculations will be affected by this last bit of “cleaning”.
+Any calculations that exclusively use the onsets and offsets (e.g. syllable duration, silence duration) will not be affected.

-Syllable Similarity Threshold is used to determine if two syllables are considered to be of the same type.
+Syllable Similarity Threshold is used to determine if two syllables are considered to be repetitions the same syllable.
 This affects syllable pattern (syntax) and any measures associated with it---sequential repetition, syllable stereotypy, and mean and standard deviation of syllable stereotypy.

-All Syllable calculations are conducted on the signal between onsets and offsets.
+All Syllable calculations are conducted on the signal between onsets and offsets (i.e. signal that occurs between syllables is not analyzed).

 For definitions of each of the measurements see the table below; for more detailed information see